- How do I fulfill the Entry Level Writing Requirement before entering UC Davis?

 - I am in PATH2 and want to register for UWP 22, but Schedule Builder says I don't meet the prerequisites.
 What do I do?

-Any student needing to fulfill ELWR can take any of these course.
+Any student needing to fulfill ELWR can take any of these courses.
 Multilingual students are not required to take UWP 7M specifically, and students who are not multilingual may take UWP 7M.

 - What is a co-course?

 - Co-courses are an accelerated way students can fulfill the ELWR at UC Davis.
-Co-courses require dual enrollment in an ELWR-fulfilling 2 unit course and a 4 unit English Composition fulfilling course.
+Co-courses require dual enrollment in an ELWR-fulfilling 2-unit course and a 4-unit English Composition fulfilling course.
 UC Davis offers three co-courses: UWP 1A (while also enrolled in UWP 1), ENL 3A (while also enrolled in ENL 3), and NAS 5A (while enrolled in NAS 5).
+Students must enroll in a course and its co-course during the same quarter.

 - How do I take WR 40?